TinoCoda/TinoCoda/README.md

 Here are a few of my notable projects:

 - [Project 1](https://github.com/TinoCoda/mern-project): MERN Project showing a Web App on which an addmin can add and edit products.
+The project has been deployed [here](https://mern-project-i0fq.onrender.com/)
 - [Project 2](https://github.com/TinoCoda/project2): Brief description of Project 2.
 - [Project 3](https://github.com/TinoCoda/project3): Brief description of Project 3.